 - Level 4 – Organizational: Organizational interoperability facilitates secure and timely data sharing through governance, policy, and organizational regulations.

 Technology advances the first three levels, while process and governance define the organizational level of interoperability.
 Healthcare technology companies and providers seek to advance to the highest levels the industry has defined.

-Improving Healthcare, Patient Care, & Patient Engagement
+Improving Healthcare, Patient Care, & Patient Engagement with EHR Integration

 It’s easy to forget just why healthcare began this complex, winding, continuing, decades-long journey to interoperability: Better care outcomes for patients.
 Yet we still see current articles like these telling us about the promise for interoperability to improve healthcare in the future.